URBNSURF unveils latest surf park location

 The pool will have a north-south lagoon orientation to suit prevailing wind conditions and include LED lagoon lighting.
 Surf from two-to-six-feet will be on offer with different sections of the pool set for different surfing abilities.

-The proposed park will be situated less than a kilometre from the Olympic Park train station, and immediately adjacent to a likely station location on the future $1bn Parramatta Light Rail line.
-URBNSURF Sydney claims this location will be accessible within just under 30 minutes to more 2 million residents.
+The proposed park will be situated less than a kilometre from the Olympic Park train station, and immediately adjacent to a likely station location on the future $1bn Parramatta Light Rail line, URBNSURF Sydney will be accessible to over 2 million Sydney residents in under 30 minutes.

-“URBNSURF Sydney will provide an authentic alternative to ocean-based surfing and provide another opportunity for Sydney based surfers and those wanting to learn to surf to surf more safely, more easily and more often,” the company added.
+“URBNSURF Sydney will provide an authentic alternative to ocean-based surfing and provide another opportunity for Sydney based surfers and those wanting to learn to surf to surf more safely, more easily and more often,” URBNSURF added.

-The group noted also that Surfing is a sport actively enjoyed by more than 200,000 Sydney residents and has a higher participation rate in NSW than Rugby League (2x), Basketball, Netball, Cricket, Hockey, Squash, Volleyball, AFL, Yoga and Fishing.
+The group said that Surfing is a sport actively enjoyed by more than 200,000 Sydney residents and has a higher participation rate in NSW than Rugby League (2x), Basketball, Netball, Cricket, Hockey, Squash, Volleyball, AFL, Yoga and Fishing.